junxit/us-congress-bills-114/metadata.md

 - 2016-03-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1320)
 - 2016-03-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1320)
 - 2016-03-15 — Received in the Senate, read twice.
+- 2016-03-17 — Amendment SA 3457 agreed to in Senate by Unanimous Consent.
+- 2016-03-17 — Amendment SA 3457 proposed by Senator McConnell for Senator Thune. (consideration: CR S1560-1561; text: CR S1560-1561) In the nature of a substitute.
+- 2016-03-17 — Measure laid before Senate by unanimous consent. (consideration: CR S1560-1561)
+- 2016-03-17 — Message on Senate action sent to the House.
+- 2016-03-17 — Passed Senate with an amendment by Unanimous Consent. (text: CR S1560-1561)
+- 2016-03-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S1560-1561)
+- 2016-03-17 — Senate amendment agreed to: Amendment SA 3457 agreed to in Senate by Unanimous Consent.
+- 2016-03-17 — Senate amendment proposed (on the floor): Amendment SA 3457 proposed by Senator McConnell for Senator Thune.(consideration: CR S1560-1561; text: CR S1560-1561)
+- 2016-03-17 — Senate amendment submitted